Dinners and coffees will be back soon!

 1. Scan your itemized receipt and proof of payment

 Scan your itemized receipt and proof of payment as JPEG or PDF file(s).
 Make sure the receipt is flat and all purchases are clearly visible.
-Do not throw away your receipts; you will still need them.
+While you no longer need a physical receipt once your picture is uploaded, we still recommend you hold onto it until you are reimbursed.

 2. Create a reimbursement request